 DEMBY: Sort of.
 One of the recurring criticisms of Kwanzaa is that its corporate presence has outpaced its actual participation.

-DEMBY: I spoke to Professor Keith Mayes at the University of Minnesota-Twin Cities, who literally wrote the book on Kwanzaa.
+DEMBY: I spoke to Professor Keith Mayes at the University of Minnesota-Twin Cities, who - literally - wrote the book on Kwanzaa.
 What Mayes says is that Kwanzaa kind of neatly mirrors the evolution of black politics over the last half-century.
-He pegged the heyday of Kwanzaa in the late '80s, early '90s, and he's thinking about what's happening at that time.
-You have Public Enemy, you have people that black student unions and universities across the country who are advocating for divestment from South Africa.
-There are all kinds of things happening like that.
-And the currents that made that moment possible have kind of waned, right?
-So, at that time, you think of someone like Al Sharpton, who is a radical in a track suit.
+He pegged the heyday of Kwanzaa in the late '80s, early '90s.
+And if you think about what's happening at that time, you have Public Enemy; you have people at black student unions, and universities across the country, who are advocating for divestment from South Africa.
+There are all kinds of things happening, like that.
+And the currents that made that moment possible, have kind of waned, right?
+So, at that time, you think of someone like Al Sharpton, who is a radical in a track suit...

-DEMBY: Now in 2012, he is kind of a mainstream Democratic figure, and so a lot of the currents that helped make Kwanzaa into kind of a countercultural force have waned a little bit.
+DEMBY: who now, in 2012, he is kind of a mainstream Democratic figure.
+And so a lot of the currents that helped make Kwanzaa into kind of a countercultural force, have waned a little bit.

 GREENE: So who is celebrating Kwanzaa today?

-DEMBY: When I posed the question to Twitter about whether people observed it or not, one of the things that people kept saying was that their exposure to Kwanzaa was in either school assemblies or in churches, and once they kind of left those bases they no longer adhere.
+DEMBY: When I posed the question to Twitter about whether people observed or not, one of the things that people kept saying was that their exposure to Kwanzaa was in either school assemblies or in churches; and once they kind of left those bases, they no longer adhere.

-DEMBY: ...and every day you light one of the candles.
-And so I think I was like a lot of kids in the '90s for whom Kwanzaa was kind of in the background - at least where I grew up, it didn't take a lot of primacy.
-A good friend of mine wrote a piece for theroot.com in which she said her family had tried it for a while to do Kwanzaa, and part of it is you have to get over the kind of initial psychic barrier to something that is not part of the firmament of holiday celebrations.
+DEMBY: ...and on every day, you light one of the candles.
+And so I think I was like a lot of kids in the '90s for whom Kwanzaa was kind of in the background - at least where I grew up.
+It didn't take a lot of primacy.
+A good friend of mine wrote a piece for theroot.com; in which she said that her family had tried for a while, to do Kwanzaa.
+And part of it is, you have to get over the kind of initial psychic barrier to something that is not part of the firmament of holiday celebrations.

-GREENE: Then all this makes me wonder what do you see is the future of holiday?
-I mean could it catch on, you know, more again or are we going to see a kind of wither away?
+GREENE: And all this makes me wonder, what do you see as the future of the holiday?
+I mean, could it catch on, you know, more - again, or are we going to see it kind of wither away?

-DEMBY: Well, Mayes, he's not pessimistic about Kwanzaa but he feels that it's already plateaued.
-He feels that the heyday was firmly in the late '80s and early '90s and that because the kind of political currents that made that moment possible have kind of dissipated, that there isn't the same kind of stuff fueling Kwanzaa's growth.
-You know, we have a black First Family, but it's not clear if they celebrate it.
-It kind of exists in the background and people kind of acknowledge its existence but it doesn't have the kind of cultural primacy it might've had maybe 20 years ago.
+DEMBY: Well, Mayes - he's not pessimistic about Kwanzaa, but he feels that it's already plateaued.
+He feels that the heyday was firmly in the late '80s and early '90s; and that because the kind of political currents that made that moment possible have kind of dissipated, that there isn't the same kind of stuff fueling Kwanzaa's growth.
+You know, we have a black first family, but it's not clear if they celebrate it.
+It kind of exists in the background, and people kind of acknowledge its existence.
+But it doesn't have the kind of cultural primacy that it might have had maybe 20 years ago.

-DEMBY: I think you're supposed to say the name of the principal of the last day of Kwanzaa.
+DEMBY: I think you're supposed to say the name of the principle of the last day of Kwanzaa.
 I'm not sure what that Kwanzaa principle is.
-But I think Happy Kwanzaa is a sufficient response for a salutation.
+But I think Happy Kwanzaa is a sufficient response - or a sufficient salutation.